crossbario/autobahn-js/doc/tutorial_pubsub.rst

 The only difference between running the JavaScript for our demo application in the browser and in Node.js is that in the browser, |ab| is loaded via a script tag, while in Node.js we need to include it via Node's dependency management.

-In order for the same JavaScript to load in both cases, we do:
+In order for the same JavaScript to run in both cases, we do:

 .. code-block:: javascript